 The village itself is well served by local shops in and around its small High Street.

 A well-equipped medical centre, a library, a post-office, three pubs and various B&Bs make it an ideal place

 to live or to visit yet, somehow, it has not lost its old-world charm with thatched roofs, stone walls

 and many quaint and charming cottages.

 Mundesley sits in a dip in the cliffs and from the clifftops there are spectacular views across the whole of the village and right across to Happisburgh lighthouse in the other direction.
-From the clifftop, you can walk across to Stow Mill passing the Mundesley Holiday Centre.
+From the clifftop, you can walk across to Stow Mill passing the Mundesley Holiday Village.